AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 The marketing team of a sports apparel retailer used the [LiveRamp - Onboarding](liveramp-onboarding.md) connection to send audiences from Experience Platform to their LiveRamp account.

-Through the [!DNL LiveRamp - Distribution] connection they can now trigger the activation of the onboarded audiences to the destinations mentioned at the top of this page, so that they can target users on mobile, open web, social, and [!DNL CTV] platforms.
+Through the [!DNL LiveRamp - Distribution] connection they can now trigger the activation of the onboarded audiences to the [supported destinations](#supported-destinations).
+Then, they can target users on mobile, open web, social, and [!DNL CTV] platforms.

 ## Onboard audiences to LiveRamp {#onboarding}